neelavar/AI-Accelerator-C2-Hackathon-Group-3/docs/project-docs/architecture-mvp.md

 ## 5. Data & Model Architecture (High-level)
 - **Data Sources & Ingestion:**
 	- **User-Provided:** `.txt`, `.pdf`, `.csv` files uploaded via the Streamlit UI and indexed on-demand.
-    - **External:** PubMed and openFDA, queried live via their public REST APIs during the "Retrieve Context" step.
+    - **External:** PubMed, openFDA, ClinicalTrials.gov, and Google Scholar, queried live via their public REST APIs during the "Retrieve Context" step.
 - **Feature Stores / Data Stores:**
 	- **ChromaDB:** Used as the vector store, running in-process and persisting to the local filesystem.
 It stores the embeddings and content of user-provided documents.
 - **Model Roles & Placement:**